 “Shhh,” she cooed, “It’s all right.
 I won’t leave you.”

-They walked through the door to muted lights, the soothing sound of Dorothy’s voice coming from the library.
+They walked through the door to muted lights and the soothing sound of Dorothy’s voice coming from the library.

 “And the little rabbit lived happily ever after.”